SubMishMar/skyviper_ros/README.md

 important:

 Enable EKF3 &
-Set VISO Type to MAV
+Set VISO Type to MAV by looking into the parameters list of QGC or Mission Planner